Jerling1989/Daily-Journal/README.md

 - This is an error for having a capital letter but not having the password be at least 8 characters long.
 ![ERROR-4](assets/img/read_me/errors-4.png)

+- This is what the user sees once they have correctly made an account and are logged into the application.
+There is Bootstrap Alert at the top of the page to let users know that all of thier work and edits are saved automatically.
 ![JOURNAL-1](assets/img/read_me/journal-1.png)

 ![JOURNAL-2](assets/img/read_me/journal-2.png)